avistavkin/WeatherAppCarpenter/README.md

 # WeatherApp
-Collects weather data, using openweather api
+Collects weather data, using openweather api https://openweathermap.org/

-# General
+# Issues
-- Assigna dig själv till ett issue innan du börjar jobba med det.
+- Issues with the tag questions might get added and are up for question
+- Issues with the tag enhancement will be added to the project